carvajalconsultants/headstart/README.md

 };
 ```

-5. Add the api.ts file so that it calls our GraphQL handler.
+6. Add the api.ts file so that it calls our GraphQL handler.
 This will receive all GraphQL requests at the /api endpoint.

 ```
 // app/api.ts
+import { defaultAPIFileRouteHandler } from "@tanstack/start/api";
-import { createGraphQLRouteHandler } from "@carvajalconsultants/headstart/server";
+import { createStartAPIHandler } from "@carvajalconsultants/headstart/server";
 import { pgl } from "../pgl";

-export default createGraphQLRouteHandler(pgl);
+export default createStartAPIHandler(pgl, defaultAPIFileRouteHandler);
 ```

-6. Now we need to configure URQL for client and server rendering, first we start with the server.
+7. Now we need to configure URQL for client and server rendering, first we start with the server.
 Create this provider:

 ```
 // app/graphql/serverProvider.tsx
-import { Client, Provider } from "urql";
+import { Client } from "urql";
 import { grafastExchange } from "@carvajalconsultants/headstart/server";
 import { ssr } from "@carvajalconsultants/headstart/client";
 import { pgl } from "../../pgl";